CampaignLab/petitions-by-locality/README.md

     - GEMINI_API_KEY - your API key
     - GEMINI_MODEL_CODE - the code for the model you want to use
     - GEMINI_RATE_LIMIT - a rate limit you want to use.
 This is per minute.
-4. Run `$ npm fetch-data` to fetch the data and associate petitions with topics.
+4. Run `$ npm fetch-data` in the root of the repo to fetch the data and associate petitions with topics.
-  - TODO: at the moment, this does not cache topics, so you will need to do this manually by creating SAVED_topics_by_petition.json - this is to be fixedASAP.
 5. Run `$npm start` and navigate to `localhost:3000`.

 ## TODOs:
 - Weight constituencies by population, not 1/650 (population might be population or registered voters) DONE